JuliaLang/julia/doc/src/manual/code-loading.md

 The subscripted `rootsᵢ`, `graphᵢ` and `pathsᵢ` variables correspond to the subscripted environments, `envᵢ`, contained `stack`.
 The `reverse` is present because `merge` favors the last argument rather than first when there are collisions between keys in its argument dictionaries.
 That's all there is to stacked environments.
 There are a couple of noteworthy features of this design:

-1. The *primary environment*—i.e.the first environment in a stack—is faithfully embedded in a stacked environment.
+1. The *primary environment*—i.e. the first environment in a stack—is faithfully embedded in a stacked environment.
 The full dependency graph of the first environment in a stack is guaranteed to be included intact in the stacked environment including the same versions of all dependencies.
 2. Packages in non-primary environments can end up using incompatible versions of their dependencies even if their own environments are entirely compatible.
 This can happen when one of their dependencies is shadowed by a version in an earlier environment in the stack.

 Since the primary environment is typically the environment of a project you're working on, while environments later in the stack contain additional tools, this is the right tradeoff: it's better to break your dev tools but keep the project working.
 When such incompatibilities occur, you'll typically want to upgrade your dev tools to versions that are compatible with the main project.